Highlights of History from The Whitehorse Star, 1960-1969

 - June 23, 1966: The federal government declares the paving of the Alaska Highway unfeasible due to high costs.

-- July 11, 1966: On July 8, Mary Johnson of Burwash is chosen as the Yukon Indian candidate for title of Canada's Princess.
+- July 11, 1966: On July 8, Mary Johnson of Burwash was chosen as the Yukon candidate for title of Canada's Indian Princess.
+She will travel to Calgary on July 18th to compete for the national title.

 - August 1, 1966: Huge forest fires threaten Dawson.